 To expand knowledge on wheat’s value in a crop rotation, in 2016 the Michigan Wheat Program pledged $700,000 to help MSU purchase additional land at the MSU Extension Saginaw Valley Research & Education Center near Frankenmuth.
 The agreement required MSU to regularly include wheat in crop rotation studies, as well as committing MSU to continue wheat research for the next 25 years.

-The Michigan Wheat Program has also directly funded crop rotation research to provide more information on best practices for Michigan wheat farmers.
-One of the early projects was done by Dean Baas and Dale Mutch, and may be reviewed below.
+The Michigan Wheat Program has also directly funded crop rotation research to provide more information on best practices for Michigan wheat farmers, with those reports below.